canonical/charm-relation-interfaces/interfaces/profiling/v0/README.md

 ## Usage

-This interface can be used by an application able to ingest profiling data to expose the ingestion endpoints to any application able to push into them.
+This interface can be used by an application able to ingest profiling data to expose the ingestion endpoint(s) to any application able to push into them.

 ## Direction